-The Authority's policies are explained fully on pages 21 to 32.
-For the purpose of the Statement of Accounts the Authority's expenditure follows the standard classification recommended by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the comparative figures for 2021/22 have been shown where appropriate.
+The Authority's policies are explained fully in Section 4.
+For the purpose of the Statement of Accounts the Authority's expenditure follows the standard classification recommended by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the comparative figures for 2022/23 have been shown where appropriate.